THE NEXT GENERATION OF RENEWABLE ENERGY

 The Canoe Reach Project is a three-phase geothermal development project, with the end goal of generating power locally via the region's geothermal resource.
 Each phase represents different levels of resource development, as well as increasing levels of monetization opportunities.

-Phase 1: Griffin GeoHeat Park - Hot Pools, Greenhouse & CO2e Credits
+Phase 1: Griffin GeoHeat Park - Hot Pools, Carbon Credits

-A small-scale, local greenhouse and hot pools will be sustained naturally by the heat of the Earth.
-Geothermal energy can supply food security, jobs and boost tourism, all while creating CO2 credits instead of paying a carbon tax.
+Hot pool attractions will be sustained naturally by the heat of the Earth.
+Geothermal energy can supply jobs and boost tourism, all while creating CO2 credits instead of paying a carbon tax.
 We estimate that Phase 1 will generate 1,250 tonnes/yr of carbon credits.

 With R&D support from the University of Alberta

 Phase 2: Cedarside GeoPark - 100 kW of power through the BC Hydro Net Metering Program, 1MW of power through the BC Hydro Community First Nations Standing Offer Program and heat supplied to GeoPark business customers.
 We estimate that Phase 2 will generate 19,000 tonnes/yr of carbon credits and create food security and significant economic development for the region.

 What would you grow with unlimited heat?
 A whole community.